ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/thesis.md

+# Acknowledgements

+Throughout the course of writing this research paper, I have gone through so many emotions, mainly due to my program either deciding to randomly stop working or due to the stress of writing such an extensive paper.
+In this section, I would like to acknowledge all of the people along the way that either helped me to make this research paper possible or provided me with moral and emotional support.

+To **my mother, America Garcia Victoria, and my step-father, Carlos Victoria**:
+How do I say thank you to such an inspirational woman other than to credit half of my genius to you?
+I know for a fact that I would not be half of the person that I am without you and your amazing, unconditional support.
+Without your constant reassurance, pep talks, lendful ear (for when I would feel dejected and depleted with the research), and thoughtful texts of affirmation, I would not have been able to finish this project.
+For these reasons, and so many more that are not mentioned, I would like to say *thank you* and I love you <3.
+Carlos, you have always been what I consider my partner-in-crime, where we gang up on Mom for a good laugh (in a funny way I promise).
+Thank you for being my dad for me when I didn't have one, and for teaching me how to be a better person.
+I will never forget everything you have done for me and I hope to continue being someone you will be proud of.

+To **my siblings, Guadalupe Solis, Vicente Solis, America Rubi Nunez, Lucca Victoria, Jan Carlo Victoria, and Marshell Victoria**:
+I love you all so much, words cannot express how much your love and support for me throughout this year has helped me to finish this project.
+Especially Lupita, as without her weekly FaceTime's, I don't think I would have been able to stay sane.
+Thank you so much for providing me with comedic relief and a sense of home for whenever I needed a break from all of the academic stress.
+Thank you for always being spontaneous and for coming with me to run mundane tasks whenever I come home to visit.
+Though you were not able to physically provide me support, just the thought of our inside jokes and banter kept me happy whenever I needed it.

+To **my extended family**:
+Thank you for being the first group of people that believed in me, especially when I gave you guys no reason to be so trusting in my future.
+Without your continued support throughout the years, I doubt I would have been able to make it past the first year of college, let alone through this extensive research project.
+I have always looked forward to all of the varying conversations y'all have in the family group chat, as it allowed me to disconnect from academic reality and tune into life outside of college.
+Without your baby pictures, pet pictures, and words of affirmation, I would have gone crazy for sure.

+To **my best friends, Favour Ojo, Shira Haus, Kyrie Doniz, Hanna Nguyen, Laura Guo, Jasmin Noor Meyer Jaafari, Daniel Sanchez, Gabriel Schwartz, London Dejarnette, and Lilian Fogland**:
+Literally how do I start this.
+I have never felt such a deep connection with a group of friends as I do with you guys.
+We have truly gone through all of the ups and downs, and I would not trade any of it for the world.
+Thank you for being my sounding board, my shoulder to cry on, my source of unimaginably funny jokes, my drinking buddies.
+Thank you for always letting me hog the TV and choose all of the movies we watch, even if you guys complain about my movie choices.
+Thank you for never failing to provide me with peace and comfort whenever I needed it most.
+I love you guys so much and cannot wait to keep experiencing life to the fullest with you all! <3

+To **Maricarmen Cervantes, my fellow stats survivor**:
+Thank you for providing me with a good laugh as we struggled through Stats 1 and 2 together.
+Even though we may not have retained as much about stats as we should have, I still feel like I benefitted from those classes because it meant starting an amazing friendship with you.
+Thank you for coming with me to get 'study' margaritas and for always (somewhat) being down to watch whatever crazy movie I want to see.
+Your support throughout this project has been invaluable!

+To **my advisors, Oliver Bonham Carter and Russell Ormiston**:
+Thank you for all of your guidance and support throughout the course of this project.
+I know I wasn't always the most coherent thoughts whenever I would come to you guys for help, but I was always able to leave with my questions answered and reassurance about the progress of my senior thesis.
+I have never failed to laugh every time I went to your office hours, so thank you for being a comedic relief whenever I needed it.

+To **my beloved cat, Nena**:
+Meow meow meow meow.
+Meow meow, meow meow meow meow *meow* meow meow.
+Meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow, meow meow meow meow, meow meow meow meow meow, meow meow meow meow meow meow meow meow.
+Meow meow meow meow meow.
+Meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow meow. meow meow meow meow meow meow, meow meow meow meow meow meow, meow meow meow meow meow meow!

 # Introduction

 This chapter aims to describe the motivation, the current state of research, the overall goals, and the ethical implications that arose while preparing this project.

 ## Motivation

 Over the past decade, there has been significant growth in the number of movies being produced, specifically with the rise of movie production within streaming platforms.
 With this leap in movie production also comes a drastic change in the overall determinants of movie success, as the preferences for movies are ever changing to fit the demand of consumers.
 Movie success for the purposes of this research is the likelihood that a movie will generate revenue, given certain factors of the movie as well as the production budget of the movie.
-Through the preliminary analysis of recent literature about determinants of movie production, it can be inferred that past research has not focused on the overall features of movies that can influence their success.
+Through the preliminary analysis of recent literature about determinants of movie production, it can be inferred that past research has not focused on how the overall features of movies that can influence movie success can be used towards a movie recommendation system.
 Most of the analysis focuses on predetermined factors of movie success, such as whether an actors/actresses star power can influence the profitability of a movie.
-In order to provide an in-depth research of what exactly will determine the success of a movie, this research performs the following steps to determine the factors of movie success: take all current and known features of movie success into account, determine which features are positively correlated to movie success through a preliminary logistic regression, and then use the determined features to perform machine learning using different algorithms.
+In order to provide an in-depth research of what exactly will determine the success of a movie for the purposed of the creation of a movie recommendation system, this research performs the following steps to determine the factors of movie success: take all current and known features of movie success into account, determine which features are positively correlated to movie success through a preliminary logistic regression, and then use the determined features to perform machine learning using different algorithms.
 Once the machine learning model is properly trained with the given data, the end product is an interactive Streamlit-hosted application where a user is able to be given movie recommendations based on the correlation between the movie that the user chose.

 As the act of watching movies has been converted into a more lax and cost-effective activity thanks to the rise of streaming platforms, then it can be inferred that movies are an integral part of the way that people spend their leisure time.
 Therefore, continuing on from past research is necessary in order to propel the movie industry to be more in line with the rise in interest for personalized recommendation systems.
 The overall motivation for this area of research lies within the lack of reputable studies on how movie recommendation systems can influence the overall success of a movie.
 In order to provide insight into how the research gap in movie recommendation systems influences movie success, this paper does the following: